Fudan-iGEM/2025-wiki/pages/education.md

 > Bringing Science to Remote Villages

-Date: From June to July，2025
+Date: From June to July, 2025

 Organizers: Huizhen Du